 If you’re a compassionate dog parent, you essentially have no choice but to get back in touch with nature and be more active.
 Not such a bad deal, is it?

-All you’re thinking about in that moment is the joy you have, and that’s why it’s so powerful to have a healthy relationship with your pet.
+All you’re thinking about at that moment is the joy you have, and that’s why it’s so powerful to have a healthy relationship with your pet.

-We are minimalists and we don’t take new commitments lightly.
-So when we are ready to take on a pet we want to make sure we can give them all of the love and respect that they deserve.
+We’re minimalists, and we don’t take new commitments lightly.
+So when we are ready to take on a pet, we want to make sure we can give them all of the love and respect that they deserve.

 Have you had similar experiences with your pets?
 How do you look at the relationship you have with them?